malinpalo/PP3-Hangman/README.md

 - [Random Word Generator](https://www.randomlists.com/random-words) - to generate a random list of 500 words for the game.

 ## Acknowledgements
-- Thank you Code Institute for alwas beeing supporting.
+- Thank you Team Code Institute for always beeing supporting.
+- Thank to my cousin and my family for the great support.